Devin Haney: Early career

 On February 2, 2018, Haney was scheduled to fight Harmonito Dela Torre in an eight-round opening bout.
 Dela Torre had problems obtaining a travel visa and subsequently withdrew from the fight.
 Unable to find an opponent, the date was scrapped.

-On January 11, 2019, Haney dominated a very tough opponent in Xolisani Ndongeni on the way to a 10-round unanimous decision win.
+On January 11, 2019, Haney defeated Xolisani Ndongeni on the way to a 10-round unanimous decision win.

-On May 25, 2019, Haney defeated Antonio Moran via a vicious seventh-round knockout, in his first match under the Matchroom banner.
+On May 25, 2019, Haney defeated Antonio Moran via a seventh-round knockout, in his first match under the Matchroom banner.

 On September 13, 2019, Haney defeated Zaur Abdullaev (11–0) to win the vacant WBC interim lightweight title.

 WBC lightweight champion

 In October 2019, Haney became the WBC lightweight champion as he was elevated, after the previous WBC lightweight champion Vasiliy Lomachenko was promoted to "Franchise Champion" by the WBC.

 Haney vs. Santiago

 On the undercard of KSI vs. Logan Paul II in November 2019, Haney made his first title defense against Alfredo Santiago (12–0), and won by unanimous decision.
 He injured his shoulder during the fight, requiring surgery that would keep him out until the summer of 2020.
 He maintained the title "champion in recess."